 Cyclospora, a parasite native to sub-tropical climates, is excreted in the fecal matter of humans who have an infection.
 Foods get contaminated when they make contact with this fecal matter.

-Food poisoning attorney Ryan Osterholm knows how debilitating Cyclospora symptoms can be.
-No other U.S. attorney has represented more clients in recent large-scale Cyclospora outbreaks than Ryan, the leader of Pritzker Hageman’s Cyclospora Team.
+Our food poisoning attorneys know how debilitating Cyclospora symptoms can be.
+No other law firm has represented more clients in recent large-scale Cyclospora outbreaks.
 If you have been sickened by Cyclospora, we can help.
 To request a free consultation, call 1 (888) 377-8900 (toll-free), send a text to 612-261-0856 or complete the form below.